 You can use your OPW Heritage Card to explore all these wonderful sites from Castles and Abbeys to Great Houses, Historic Parks and Amazing Gardens.
-You can also download a PDF of the 'Heritage Sites of Ireland 2019' Brochure from our Downloads section.
-The brochure is available in Irish, English, French, and German.
+You can also download a PDF of the 'Heritage Sites of Ireland 2021' Brochure from our Downloads section.
+The brochure is available in Irish and English.
 A copy of the brochure will be sent with each order received, and copies of the brochure are also available from the heritage sites you visit.

 NOTE: The sites below are presented in summary, but you can link from each summary to their full profile on HeritageIreland.ie by clicking 'view'.

 Opening Dates and Times: The opening months below are for general guidance only.
-Please note that some sites may be closed or operate with restrictions in place during 2020 in light of emerging circumstances and as Covid measures are installed.
+Please note that some sites may be closed or operate with restrictions in place during 2021 in line with health guidelines.
 See HeritageIsland.ie.
 For more detailed information on opening dates, times and advisory information, please click 'view'.

 A fine example of a medieval fortified castle.
 It was an important stronghold of the Earls of Desmond.